-Novice lifters can usually get away with just making sure to cover their absolute needs in a 24 hr time frame, whereas if you’re more experienced, a little more planning should go into your intake.
+Novice lifters can usually get away with just making sure to cover their absolute needs in a 24-hour time frame, whereas if you’re more experienced, a little more planning should go into your intake.

-If you would like to discuss your current fitness goals and whether your protein intake is appropriate, please contact firstname.lastname@example.org or book in for a call here to speak to a Nutritionist.
+If you would like to discuss your current fitness goals and whether your protein intake is appropriate book a call here to speak to a Nutritionist.

 Alternatively, if you are ready to get yourself on board with us here at Fresh Fitness Food, get started here!
 Less time shopping, preparing and tidying up, equates to more time training and maybe even an extra hour in bed!

 Get £50 off a 5-day trial with code: BLOG50.